QiuMatthew/qnvim/README.md

 # qnvim
 ## Introduction
-This is my personal configuration for neovim, mainly based on kickstart.nvim but I refactored it to improve maintainability.Feel free to use it!
+This is my personal configuration for neovim, mainly based on kickstart.nvim but I refactored it to improve maintainability.
+Feel free to use it!
 ## Installation
 ### Install Neovim
 See their official site (https://neovim.io/)